Outer Banks Cuisine - A Sampling of Restaurants with recipesWelcome to

 Chef Dirt - cooking on the Outer Banks - Outer Banks seafood recipes and cookbooks

-Chef Dirt will appear on WVEC-TV Channel 13, ABC Network, Norfolk, VA on the show "Lunch Break" in Oct., 2003.
-The show taped on Oct.
-6, 2003 for later viewing.
+Chef Dirt appeared on WVEC-TV Channel 13, ABC Network, Norfolk, VA on the show "Lunch Break" in Oct., 2003.
 Chef Dirt has appeared on Channel 13 for the past two years · see WVEC schedule

-Chef Dirt will be appearing at the FARM FRESH FOOD EXTRAVAGANZA 2003 held at the Hampton Coliseum in Hampton, VA on Oct.
+Chef Dirt appeared at the FARM FRESH FOOD EXTRAVAGANZA 2003 held at the Hampton Coliseum in Hampton, VA on Oct.
 10th at 2:00 p.m., Oct.
 11th at 1:00 p.m. and Oct.
 12th at 1:00 pm.
 The Extravaganza is the largest consumer food and entertainment show of its kind in the country and a one-of-a-kind event in the food industry.

 Money generated from ticket sales for the event will primarily benefit Children's Hospital of the King's Daughters.
 An all-star cast of celebrities, entertainment and food events promise to make this 24th Annual Farm Fresh Extravaganza the best ever.